chrischang/blast-ecosystem/README.md

 Add protocol information to `src/protocols/index.ts` and the logo to `public/logos/`

+## What should the size of the logo be?

+It should be square, typically 400x400 pixels.
+You can usually use the logo from the protocols' official accounts.

 ## Testing

 To verify that the image and link are working you can run;